Randomization Tests for Conditional Group Symmetry: Background

+Somewhat less conventionally, it can be shown that \cref{alg:group:test:new} instantiates a test that is level-$\sig$ {conditionally on $\maxInv(X)_{1:n}$, the element-wise maximal invariants of $X_{1:n}$, which is a sufficient statistic for the set of $\grp$-invariant probability measures \citep{farrell:1962,dawid:1985,BloemReddy:2020}.} Hence, if $X_{1:n}\simiid P$ and $P$ is $\grp$-invariant, then for any $\sig \in [0,1]$,

+An orbit selector is especially useful in this setting.
+With an orbit selector $\orbSel$ fixed, it is known that every $\grp$-invariant probability measure factorizes via the distributional identity $X \equdist G\orbSel(X)$, with $G \condind X$ and $G\sim\haar$ (see \cref{apx:bg:testing}).
+Once the orbit is known, all remaining variation in $X$ is produced by $G\sim\haar$.
+Hence, the sufficiency of $\orbSel(X)$ and the simplicity of \cref{alg:group:test:new}.

-An important practical observation is that all of the above holds even for (possibly randomized) test statistics that depend on the observed data through $M(X)_{1:n}$.
-That means that functional parameters for $T$ can be selected in a data-driven way, as long as the procedure only uses $M(X)_{1:n}$.
-For example, the power of nonparametric tests based on kernel maximum mean discrepancy are known to depend greatly on the kernel function parameters \citep{Ramdas:2015}, so our implementation relies on selecting parameters using the observed $M(X)_{1:n}$.
-This extends and further justifies an idea introduced by \citet{Biggs:2024} in the context of nonparametric permutation tests, which they allowed to depend on permutation-invariant functions of the data.
+Conditioning the test on $\orbSel(X)_{1:n}$ has important practical implications for increasing test power.
+Because \eqref{eq:mc:test:p:valid} holds conditioned on $\orbSel(X)_{1:n}$, the statistic $\testStat$ may depend on the observed data through $\orbSel(X)_{1:n}$, meaning that functional parameters of $\testStat$ may be selected in a data-adaptive way, as long as the selection only uses $\orbSel(X)_{1:n}$ (or any other $\grp$-invariant function of $X_{1:n}$).
+For example, the power of nonparametric tests based on kernel maximum mean discrepancy is known to depend greatly on the kernel function parameters such as bandwidth \citep{Ramdas:2015}, so power may improve when parameters are selected using the observed maximal invariants.
+This provides a complementary justification for an idea introduced by \citet{Biggs:2024} in the context of nonparametric permutation tests, which they allowed to depend on permutation-invariant functions of the data.
+We will build on these ideas when constructing tests for conditional symmetry.

-\begin{example}[Test of 2D rotational invariance] Consider a setting similar to the one visualized in the first column of \cref{fig:symmetry}, where $X$ is a random vector in $\R^2$.
-Suppose that $X=ZR_\theta$, where $Z$ is a 2D Gaussian random variable centered on the point $(1,0)$ with identity covariance and $R_\theta$ is a random 2D rotation matrix of angle $\theta$,

-If $\theta$ is sampled over some range, it is straightforward to see that the marginal distribution of $X$ is invariant with respect to $\SO{2}$---the group of 2D rotations about the origin $(0,0)$---if and only if $\theta$ is uniform on $[0,2\pi)$.

-Using the kernel-based test statistics described in \cref{sec:kernel} within the randomization procedure in \cref{alg:group:test:new}, \cref{fig:inv} (RN-FS and RN-SK) shows the rejection rates, estimated over $1000$ simulations, of several tests for rotational invariance on samples $X_{1:n}$, where $\theta_1,\dotsc,\theta_n$ are sampled i.i.d.\ over $[0,p)$ with $p\in\{\nicefrac{\pi}{2},\pi,\nicefrac{3\pi}{2},2\pi\}$.
-As $p\to 2\pi$, the distribution of $X$ becomes increasingly more invariant, which is reflected in the power of the tests decreasing with $p$.
-When $p=2\pi$, the tests reject at a rate of approximately $\sig=0.05$.
-As a baseline, \cref{fig:inv} (BS-FS and BS-SK) also shows the results of a baseline test: comparing $X_{1:n}$ with a single randomization set $X_{1:n}^{(0)}$ using a two-sample permutation test.
-Histograms showing the $p$-values for these tests can be found in \cref{apx:group:pvalue}.